Locating information about public art in Philadelphia:

 When researching an artwork, it helps to know the artist, title, and commissioning agency.
-For this basic information, see this site’s selected works of public art indexed by artist and indexed by title.
-The Association for Public Art’s Public Art Inventory (available in the Art Department of the Free Library of Philadelphia) and the Smithsonian’s on-line Inventory of American Sculpture are also good starting points.
+For this basic information, see this site’s selected works of public art located on the Explore section of our website.
+The Association for Public Art’s Public Art Inventory (available in the Art Department of the Free Library of Philadelphia and the Smithsonian’s on-line Inventory of American Sculpture) are also good starting points.
 Also see the books Public Art in Philadelphia and Sculpture of a City: Philadelphia’s Treasures in Bronze and Stone.

 We recommend contacting commissioning agencies directly, because each agency maintains files on its own projects.
 Our guide to Philadelphia’s Public Art Agencies provides an overview of the organizations in the city that commission public art and information about how to contact them.
 Information about works commissioned or acquired by the Art Association before 1976 may be found in our archives at the Historical Society of Pennsylvania.